zerjin-de-Ops/RediSkript/README.md

 #then use this in any server that listens to "global" redis channel and was online when the above line was executed:
 send "%{test::*}%" #outputs 100, 100 and 100

-delete variables "test::*" in channel "global"
+add 100 to variables "test::1" and "test::2" in channel "global" remove 10 from variable "test::1" in channel "global" delete variables "test::*" in channel "global"

 set variable "test::%uuid of player%" in channel "playerdata" to tool of player